rodriguezvalencia/sicp-clojure/README.md

 sicp-clojure
 ============

-Clojure implementation of the exercises in SICP as I go along
+Clojure implementation of the exercises in SICP as I go along the book.
+I may get bored?